EphraimCompEng/multiplied/docs/README.md

 # MultiPy Overview

-A powerful tool for building, testing, and analysing multiplier designs.

-# Why?

 This project was initially focused on how [saturation](https://en.wikipedia.org/wiki/Saturation_arithmetic) allows for the optimisation of a combinational [multiplier](https://en.wikipedia.org/wiki/Binary_multiplier).
-Once saturation is introduced, calculating the ceiling, or overflow, becomes extremely fast for one range of inputs.
-Another range always produces values within the extremes.
-The remaining range of inputs may or may not fall outside the extremes.
-Finding ways to predict if a given input results in an overflow, as early as possible, will result in faster calculations.

 Generating and analysing designs by hand is labour intensive even for small datasets.
 For entire [truth tables](https://en.wikipedia.org/wiki/Truth_table), this becomes close to impossible after 8-bits.

+Click [here](https://github.com/EphraimCompEng/multipy/blob/master/docs/algorithms/saturation.md) for more information on saturation in MultiPy.

 # Algorithms